ghazlawl/pykemon-windows/README.md

 A Python script that automates boring tasks like battling pokémon, catching pokémon, and fishing.
 For now it only works with [Pokémon Platinum](https://www.nintendolife.com/games/ds/pokemon_platinum) using the [DeSmuME](https://desmume.org/) emulator for Windows.

 I don't know why I made this.
-It took me longer to make this than it would to play the game myself.
+It took me longer to make than it would to play the game myself.
 Anyway, enjoy!

 ## Images